+Jahangir Kothari Parade (Lady LLoyd Pier) Inspired by Her Excellency, The Honorable Lady Lloyd, this promenade pier and pavillion was constructed at a cost of 3 Lakhs and donated to the public of Karachi by Jahangir Kothari to whose genrosity and public spirit the gift is due.
+Foundation stone laid on January 5, 1920.
+Opened by Her Excellency, The Honorable Lady Lloyd on March 21, 1921.
 Dome: A roof or vault, usually hemispherical in form.
 Until the 19th century, domes were constructed of masonry, of wood, or of combinations of the two, frequently reinforced with iron chains around the base to counteract the outward thrust of the structure.
 Origins: The dome seems to have developed as roofing for circular mud-brick huts in ancient Mesopotamia about 6000 years ago.
 In the 14th century B.C. the Mycenaean Greeks built tombs roofed with steep corbeled domes in the shape of pointed beehives (tholos tombs).
 Otherwise, the dome was not important in ancient Greek architecture.
 The Romans developed the masonry dome in its purest form, culminating in a temple built by the emperor Hadrian.
 Set on a massive circular drum the coffered dome forms a perfect hemisphere on the interior, with a large oculus (eye) in its center to admit light.

-Jahangir Kothari Parade National Excellence, International Reach JCR-VIS Credit Rating Company Limited is committed to the protection of investors and offers a blend of local expertise and international experience to serve the domestic financial markets.
-With its international reach, JCR-VIS is positioned to aim for an international mark.
-In this regard, the global experience of our principal, Japan Credit Rating Agency, Ltd. has been invaluable towards adding depth to our ongoing research endeavors, enriching us in ways, that enable us to deliver our responsibilities to the satisfaction of all investors.
+VIS Credit Rating Company Limited is committed to the protection of investors and offers a blend of local expertise and international experience to serve the domestic financial markets.
+With its international reach, VIS is positioned to aim for an international mark.
+In this regard, the global experience of our international affiliates and partners have been invaluable towards adding depth to our ongoing research endeavors, enriching us in ways, that enable us to deliver our responsibilities to the satisfaction of all investors.
 The edifice of the Jahangir Kothari Parade has stood proudly through the years and is a symbol of our heritage.
 Its 'Dome' as the most stable of building structures, exemplifies architectural perfection.
-Committed to excellence, JCR-VIS continues its endeavor to remain an emblem of trust.
-JCR-VIS Credit Rating Company Limited Technical Partners Islamic International Rating Agency, Bahrain JV Partner CRISL, Bangladesh Member Association of Credit Rating Agencies in Asia KARACHI LAHORE VIS House - 128/C, Jami Commercal Street 14 D. H. A. Phase VII.
-Karachi - Pakistan VIS House, 431, Block Q Commercial Area, Phase II.
-DHA Lahore - Cantt. - Pakistan Tel: (92-21) 5311861-70, (92-42) 35723411-13 Fax: (92-21) 5311872-73, (92-42) 35708410 E-mail: info@jcrvis.com.pk Website: www.jcrvis.com.pk
+Committed to excellence, VIS continues its endeavour to remain an emblem of trust.
+INTERNATIONAL Affiliates Islamic International Rating Agency - Bahrain - iira.com Credit Rating Information & Services Ltd. - Bangladesh - crislbd.com Collaborations Japan Credit Rating Agency, Ltd. - Japan China Chengxin International Credit Rating Company Limited - China Credit Rating Company Ltd.